dieg0espx/ReefHealth/CAMPAIGN_SETUP.md

 ## Security Notes

-- The Gmail credentials are hardcoded in the API file for simplicity
+- Email credentials are stored in environment variables (`.env.local`)
-- Consider moving credentials to environment variables for production
+- Never commit `.env.local` to version control
 - Monitor your Gmail sending limits (500 emails/day for regular accounts)
 - Consider rate limiting for production use